utkarshcmu/grafana.org/content/blog/2018-09-14-timeshift-ep60.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "Notes on the important security update for 5.2.3+ and 4.6.4, the new 5.2.4 stable release &amp; 5.3.0-beta1, plus your weekly roundup of Grafana related articles from around the Web."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "Plugin updates and articles on monitoring mixins, cloud native monitoring, monitoring your microservices, and a unique way to know when your software license is going to expire."
 +++

 ### Welcome to TimeShift